iPhone 14 craze: Kerala man flies to Dubai to buy Apple device ahead of India release

+Tech-giant penalised for stifling competition through the dominance of Android, reducing choices for consumers

-A man from Kochi, Kerala, has travelled thousands of miles to Dubai just to buy the coveted new iPhone 14 Pro, hours before its release in India.
+A man from Kochi, Kerala, has travelled thousands of miles to Dubai to buy the coveted new iPhone 14 Pro Max before its release in India.

-Dheeraj Palliyil, a 28-year-old businessman, reportedly purchased the deep purple coloured 512 GB phone for Dh5,949 at 7am on Friday from an authorised Apple retailer in Dubai's Mirdif Centre.
+The 28-year-old businessman, Dheeraj Palliyil, purchased two iPhone14 Pro Max from an authorised Apple premium reseller in Dubai's Mirdif City Centre.

+Talking to Khaleej Times, Dheeraj said, "I flew down to Dubai on September 15 evening and early morning around 6.30/7am I reached the store.
+I bought two iPhone 14 Pro Max - 512 GB and 256 GB in deep purple colour and both cost me Dh11,048.
+I also bought Apple care plus for both the devices for Dh799."

+Talking to Khaleej Times, Ahamed Hassib, store manager, iStyle, Mirdif City Centre, said, "Every year Palliyil comes to our store to buy the latest iPhone and this year was no different.
+He wanted two 512GB and 256GB deep purple colour, and we made sure our loyal customer got what he wanted."

 A cinematographer and businessman, Palliyil spent almost Dh1,900 on airfare to travel to UAE and visa fees to enter the country.
 The Apple enthusiast also revealed that this was not the first time he has done something like this; this is, in fact, the fourth time he has travelled to Dubai to buy a gadget ahead of others in India.